healthpen/healthpen/README.md

 I'm french but more comfortable w/ english!!!
 For..Whatever reason.

- C+H is appreciated, thought I might not run to cuddle you if we're not close friends LOL.
+Idc for C+H, i'll simply move away if i dont wanna sit w ppl lol

-I'm very into  Minecraft (ARG and horror mods), No, I'm not a human, Marble Hornets  and DVN/Hellmet at the moment, thought I'm a big fan of Pokémon, Umamusume, Okami, Mortal Kombat, Transformers and some Roblox titles that i am too lazy to name.
+I'm very into GRACE!!!
+I LOVE GRACE RIPS OFF SHIRT,  Minecraft (ARG and horror mods), No, I'm not a human, Marble Hornets  and DVN/Hellmet at the moment, thought I'm a big fan of Pokémon, Umamusume, Okami, Mortal Kombat, Transformers and some other Roblox titles that i am too lazy to name.
 I play Limbus Company, HSR and CRK every 3 years

 Special niche interest mentions ; i like Sonic X, Utopia (THE BRITISH SERIE!!) , Sims 2, Papa's pizzeria games, Pet Society...
 These are all very dear to me